Surveys FAQ

 This article applies to Pro, Team, and Legacy editions.

 Surveys are a great way to gather information about your product via direct questions posed to your Users.
 It is important to keep Surveys shorter rather than longer as you want your Users to answer truthfully and not rush through them.
-If you're not sure what each form element can do, please refer to this article: Form Engine Basics
+If you're not sure what each form element can do, please refer to this article: Form Engine Overview

 Table of Contents